Remembering the Notre Dame cathedral fire: 1 year later

-One year, the beloved French landmark is still scarred, and renovation work ground to a halt with the coronavirus lockdown in place nationwide in France since March 17.
+One year later, the beloved French landmark is still scarred, and renovation work ground to a halt with the coronavirus lockdown in place nationwide in France since March 17.

 RELATED: Before and after photos of Notre Dame cathedral fire damage